Prolongation and Killing two-tensors: Introduction

 and so, if $\sigma_b$ and $\widetilde\sigma_b$ are Killing $1$-forms, then $\sigma_{(b}\widetilde\sigma_{c)}$ is a Killing $2$-tensor.
 The linear span of such tensors comprises the {\em decomposable\/} Killing $2$-tensors whilst Killing $2$-tensors not of this form are often referred to as {\em hidden symmetries\/}.
 (The celebrated {\em Carter constant\/} \cite{C} for the Kerr metric corresponds to a hidden symmetry.)
 Even for locally symmetric spaces, hidden symmetries are somewhat mysterious.
 The existence of hidden symmetries for ${\mathbb{HP}}_k$ (with $k\geq 3$) and ${\mathbb{OP}}_2$ was only recently discovered~\cite{MN}.
 On the other hand, Nguyen~\cite{Nguyen} has shown that there are no hidden symmetries for the symmetric spaces $G_2/{\mathrm{SO}}(4)$, or ${\mathrm{SL}}(n)/{\mathrm{SO}}(n)$; also for the compact Lie groups ${\mathrm{SU}}(3)$, $G_2$, or ${\mathrm{SO}}(n)$, with their bi-invariant metrics.

 In this article, we present a systematic prolongation procedure and its implementation for Killing $1$-forms in \S\ref{K_1forms} and for Killing $2$-tensors in~\S\ref{K_2tensors}.
-In both these cases, it turns out that the resulting connection is canonical, at least in the affine locally symmetric case (where $\nabla_aR_{bc}{}^d{}_e=0$ (see \S\ref{affine_appendix})).
-Although various prolongation connections are already known~\cite{BCEG,E,GL}, our choices in this article are arranged to respect the construction of Killing $2$-tensors from Killing $1$-forms mentioned above.
+In both these cases, it turns out that the resulting connection is canonical.
+Although various prolongation connections are already known~\cite{BCEG,E,GL,Heil17,HouriTomodaYasui18}, our choices in this article are arranged to respect the construction of Killing $2$-tensors from Killing $1$-forms mentioned above.
 All of these constructions are fully understood for the round sphere (behind the scenes, it is because the round sphere is projectively flat) and, in this case, the {\em Killing-Yano $3$-forms} (a vector space of dimension $(n-2)(n-1)n(n+1)/24$ on the $n$-sphere) appear as the kernel of the quadratic mapping from Killing $1$-forms to Killing $2$-tensors (see \S\ref{the_sphere}).
-We shall find (in the second bullet point just after Corollary~\ref{SES_of_connections}) that the Killing-Yano $3$-forms also control this kernel for any affine locally symmetric connection.
+We shall find (in the second bullet point just after Corollary~\ref{SES_of_connections} in \S\ref{2from1-sec}) that the Killing-Yano $3$-forms also control this kernel for any affine torsion-free connection.

+We apply these general results to the affine locally symmetric case (where $\nabla_aR_{bc}{}^d{}_e=0$, as discussed in~\S\ref{affine_appendix}).
 Consequently, we are able to identify (in Corollary~\ref{injection}) the irreducible locally symmetric spaces of compact type so that the mapping from Killing $1$-forms to Killing $2$-tensors is injective.
 For example, this is true for $E_6/F_4$ and provides another example where there are hidden symmetries: